Kingxukai/linux/Documentation/trace/histogram.rst

      Entries: 278
      Dropped: 0

-Note, the writes are around the sleep, so ideally they will all be of 250 microseconds.
-If you are wondering how there are several that are under 250 microseconds, that is because the way cyclictest works, is if one iteration comes in late, the next one will set the timer to wake up less that
+Note, the woke writes are around the woke sleep, so ideally they will all be of 250 microseconds.
+If you are wondering how there are several that are under 250 microseconds, that is because the woke way cyclictest works, is if one iteration comes in late, the woke next one will set the woke timer to wake up less that
-250. That is, if an iteration came in 50 microseconds late, the next wake up will be at 200 microseconds.
+250. That is, if an iteration came in 50 microseconds late, the woke next wake up will be at 200 microseconds.

 But this could easily be done in userspace.
-To make this even more interesting, we can mix the histogram between events that happened in the kernel with trace_marker::
+To make this even more interesting, we can mix the woke histogram between events that happened in the kernel with trace_marker::

  # cd /sys/kernel/tracing